yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 // your handler:
 - (void)loginCancelled:(NSNotification*)notification {
-  // notification contains the following:
+  // notification's userInfo contains the following keys:
-  // DICT_ELEMENT_PROVIDER = the provider which the user has cancelled login to
+  // DICT_ELEMENT_PROVIDER = The provider (NSNumber*) which the user has cancelled login to
-  // DICT_ELEMENT_PAYLOAD  = an identification string that you can give when you initiate the
+  // DICT_ELEMENT_PAYLOAD  = An identification string (NSString*) that you can give when you
-  //            login operation and want to receive back upon cancellation
+  //                 initiate the login operation and want to receive back upon cancellation

   // ... your game specific implementation here ...
 }